Protecting the environment

 The Group used the report on the minimum safeguards of the platform on sustainable finance to ensure compliance with the principles set forth in the preamble to the statement of non-financial performance, in the paragraph entitled “A corporate responsibility policy based on a strong ethical commitment,” starting on page 16, and in particular the body of measures put in place by the Group:

-• the code of conduct and the Group code of ethics, page 17;
+• the Virbac code of conduct and business partner charter, on page 17;

-• the Human rights, in the Respect for human rights paragraph, page 18;
+• the Human rights, in the Respect for human rights paragraph, on page 19;

-• prevention of corruption, in the Prevention of corruption and influence peddling paragraph, page 17-18 & 107;
+• prevention of corruption, in the Prevention of corruption and influence peddling paragraph, on pages 17-18;

-• responsible taxation, in the paragraph Responsible tax policy, page 20;
+• responsible taxation, in the Responsible tax policy paragraph, page 20;

 Taxonomy revenue

 As a pharmaceutical group, Virbac does not belong to sectors with a high carbon impact, such as the energy, construction and transport sectors.
-Furthermore, as the products offered by the Group do not contribute to reducing the emissions of other sectors, the Group does not have activities that are taxonomy-eligible.
+Furthermore, as the products offered by the Group do not contribute to reducing the emissions of other sectors, the Group does not have activities that are taxonomy-eligible under the two climate objectives.

 Capex taxonomy

-As defined by article 8 (2) (b) of regulation (EU) 2020/852, the denominator of the Capex taxonomy corresponds to the acquisitions of tangible assets (International accounting standards [IAS] 16) and intangible assets (IAS 38), the acquisition of rights of use (in accordance with International financial reporting standards [IFRS] 16).
-In addition, assets acquired through business combinations (IFRS 3), excluding goodwill, are included in the lines of the table below.
-It should be noted that the Virbac group has no investment treated according to the Investment property (IAS 40) and agriculture (IAS 41) standards.
+As defined by article 8 (2) (b) of regulation (EU) 2020/852, the denominator of the Capex taxonomy corresponds to the acquisitions of tangible assets (IAS 16) and intangible assets (IAS 38), the acquisition of rights of use (in accordance with IFRS 16).
+In addition, assets acquired through business combinations (IFRS 3), excluding goodwill, are included in the lines of the table below, with the exception of Globion India, which entered the consolidation scope in the last quarter of 2023.
+It should be noted that the Virbac group has no investment processed according to Investment Property (IAS 40) and Agriculture (IAS 41) standards.

 Eligible Capex is mainly found in the list of the following Capex (the reference in parentheses corresponds to the classification by activity as defined by the taxonomy):